Ulrich ideals and modules: Introduction

 Condition (1) of Definition \ref{1.1} is equivalent to saying that $I^2 = QI$ (\cite[Remark 3.1.6]{GW}).
 Hence every parameter ideal is an Ulrich ideal.
-When $I = \fkm$, Condition (2) is naturally satisfied and Condition (1) is equivalent to saying that the Cohen--Macaulay local ring $A$ possesses maximal embedding dimension in the sense of J. Sally \cite{S1}, namely the equality
+When $I = \fkm$, Condition (2) is naturally satisfied and Condition (1) is equivalent to saying that the Cohen--Macaulay local ring $A$ possesses maximal embedding dimension in the sense of J. Sally \cite{S1}, namely the equality $\rmv(A) = \rme(A) + d -1$ holds true, where $\rmv (A)$ (resp. $\rme (A)$) denotes the embedding dimension of $A$, that is the minimal number $\mu_A(\fkm)$ of generators of the maximal ideal $\fkm$ (resp. the multiplicity $\rme_\fkm^0(A)$ of $A$ with respect to $\fkm$).